 Smart CFOs like cloud models that reduce their Cap-Ex budgets and meet demand elastically, reducing the risk of over-provisioning and metering expenditure to usage.

-CIOs and users tend to like cloud versions of their favourite applications too.
+CIOs and users tend to like cloud versions of their favorite applications too.
 Why?
 Because, newer, cloud versions are designed for usability, scalability and flexibility and benefit from more frequent upgrades and faster release cycles, keeping them current with the latest must-have apps and features.
-The best cloud applications also come with thriving app marketplaces where add-ons can be easily obtained and smoothly integrated.
-This is certainly true of the Cloud versions of Jira Service Management (formerly Jira Service Desk).
+The best cloud platforms also come with thriving application marketplaces where add-ons can be easily obtained and smoothly integrated.

 Letting go of legacy ITSM tools